anojndr/RAG-Forge/README.md

 RAG-Forge is a powerful, self-hosted Go API designed to fetch and extract clean, structured content from various web sources.
 It's built to be a reliable data-gathering tool for RAG (Retrieval-Augmented Generation) pipelines and other applications that need to consume web content.

-The API supports two main extraction modes:
+The API is architected for performance and compatibility, featuring a decoupled Python microservice for YouTube transcripts and two distinct extraction modes:
-- **Search-based extraction**: Give it a search query, and it uses a configured search engine (SearxNG or Serper) to find relevant URLs and then extracts their content.
+- **Fast Mode (`/search`)**: Give it a search query, and it uses a configured search engine (SearxNG or Serper) to find relevant URLs, then extracts their content using a lightweight, non-JS-rendering scraper for maximum speed.
-- **Direct URL extraction**: Provide a list of specific URLs, and it extracts the content directly.
+- **Compatibility Mode (`/extract`)**: Provide a list of specific URLs, and it extracts the content directly using a full, JS-enabled headless browser to handle complex and dynamic websites.

-The service is built with performance in mind, featuring concurrent processing of multiple URLs for high throughput and reliability.

 ## Key Features

 *   **Dual Extraction Modes**:
     *   `POST /search`: Searches the web and extracts content from the top results using a fast, non-JS-rendering scraper.
+Ideal for processing articles and blogs at scale.
-    *   `POST /extract`: Extracts content directly from a list of provided URLs, using a JS-enabled headless browser for maximum compatibility with modern websites.
+    *   `POST /extract`: Extracts content directly from a list of provided URLs, using a JS-enabled headless browser for maximum compatibility with modern websites and single-page applications.
 *   **Multi-Source Content Extraction**: Automatically detects and handles different content types:
     *   **Twitter/X**: Extracts full post content and comments via browser automation.
-Also supports extracting the latest tweets from user profile URLs.
+The `/extract` endpoint also supports fetching the latest tweets from user profile URLs.
-    *   **YouTube**: Extracts video title, channel name, top comments, and full transcript.
+    *   **YouTube**: Extracts video title, channel name, and top comments.
+Full video transcripts are fetched via a dedicated, high-performance Python microservice.
     *   **Reddit**: Fetches post title, body, and comments.
 Also supports extracting recent posts from subreddit and user profile URLs.
     *   **PDFs**: Extracts clean text content from PDF documents.
     *   **Webpages**: Scrapes and cleans the main textual content from articles, blogs, and dynamic single-page applications.